Chinglim/Lab3/README.md

 Now for current floor at '4', when 'up_down=0 and stop=0', the output actually start its descent from level 4 all the way to level 1, with a slight delay between transition to each level.
 Whereas for other combinations , when
 "up_down=1 and stop =0","up_down=0 and stop=1" and "up_down=1 and stop=1" the output level on the 7-Segment display output 4.
 This verified that the Moore Code VHD file is true and its opertion meets the required functionality

+Demo carried out, verified and certifyed good by CPT SLIVA.

+#Testing procedure for Mealy Machine

+For Mealy Machine, i decided to demonstrate it together with the Moore Code added on and display it.

+The Mealy Machine stop, reset and up_down are all of the same switches, as those used previously by the Moore Machine.

+Additional signal-->floor_signal_1 and floor_signal_2 were created to be use as signal wires to the output port,'floor' and 'nextfloor' of the MealyElevatorControl.vhd codes

+As similar to the testing of the Moore Machine.
+I tried out all the cases as stated on the Mealy and Moore ElevatorController VHD code.It turns out all well. it was then further verified and certified good by CPT SILVA.